 The difference between types of smoke alarms and how they’re powered and wired into the home can literally be the difference between life and death.
 While ionisation alarms can deliver an additional level of fire protection to a home, they’re no longer the best protection against fire fatalities, and Queensland families should consider upgrading their alarms as soon as possible.

 How photoelectric smoke alarms work

 When the smoke enters the chamber, the particles scatter the beam of light, activating the sensor, and triggering the alarm.
-Where an ionisation smoke alarm essentially feel the smoke, photoelectric alarms see it.
-Traditional ionisation detectors are sensitive to fast heat changes that flaming fires emit, but because of this they’re also known for alarming over burnt toast and steam from cooking.
+Where an ionisation smoke alarm essentially feels the smoke, photoelectric alarms see it.
+Traditional ionisation detectors are sensitive to fast heat changes that flaming fires emit, but because of this, they’re also known for alarming over burnt toast and steam from cooking.